sagemath/trac_to_gh/Issue 9241.md

 # Issue 9241: a section or chapter on how to write doctests

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/9241

 Original creator: mvngu